onna/kafkaesk/README.md

     await subscriber.consumer.commit()
 ```

 ## kafkaesk contract

-This is just a library around using kafka.
+This is a library around using kafka.
 Kafka itself does not enforce these concepts.

-- every message must provide a json schema
+- Every message must provide a json schema
-- messages produced will be validated against json schema
+- Messages produced will be validated against json schema
-- each topic will have only one schema
+- Each topic will have only one schema
-- a single schema can be used for multiple topics
+- A single schema can be used for multiple topics
-- consumed message schema validation is up to the consumer
+- Consumed message schema validation is up to the consumer
-- messages will be consumed at least once.
+- Messages will be consumed at least once.
 Considering this, your handling should be idempotent

-### message format
+### Message format

 ```json
 {